Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/why.md

 ## 缩写

 ### aka
+aka = also known as

+!!! info

     A room specially designed for lectures aka an auditorium.

-aka = also known as

-###
+### FYI
+FYI = for your information

+!!! info

+    Gamers, FYI this is all the main series games - enjoy!